 - 2.6.1.
 Shared disk settings (Required for shared disk) - 2.6.2.
 Mirror partition settings (Required for mirror disks) - 2.6.3.
 Adjustment of the operating system startup time (Required) - 2.6.4.
 Verification of the network settings (Required) - 2.6.5.
 Verification of the firewall settings (Required) - 2.6.6.
 Server clock synchronization (Recommended) - 2.6.7.
 Power saving function OFF (Required) - 2.6.8.
-Setup of BMC and ipmiutil (Required for using the forced stop function of a physical machine) - 2.6.9.
-Setup of a function equivalent to rsh provided by the network warning light vendor (Required) - 2.6.10.
-Setup of OpenSSL (Optional)
+Setup of SNMP service (Required if ESMPRO Server is to be used cooperated with EXPRESSCLUSTER) - 2.6.9.
+Setup of BMC and ipmiutil (Required for using the forced stop function of a physical machine and chassis ID lamp association) - 2.6.10.
+Setup of a function equivalent to rsh provided by the network warning light vendor (Required)